threefoldfoundation/www_threefold_io/content/page/why/cta/cta.md

 The Internet is controlled by large corporations.

-This centralized approach is highly ineffucient,
+This centralized approach is highly inefficient,

-extermrly costly, and unsustainable.
+extremely costly, and unsustainable.
 Our data

 isn't owned by us, and it isn't safe.